Feeds:

 The Cardinals almost dealt Bob Gibson to the Washington Senators.

-In December 1960, the Cardinals and the Pirates had trade talks with the Senators regarding left-handed reliever Bobby Shantz.
+In December 1960, the Cardinals and Pirates each had trade talks with the Senators regarding left-handed reliever Bobby Shantz.

 “I wanted Shantz to cement our bullpen as the second man behind Lindy McDaniel, just as the Pirates wanted him behind Roy Face,” Cardinals general manager Bing Devine told Oscar Kahan of The Sporting News.